learn2d/learn2d-website/source/index.md

 and play 2D multiplayer games.

 > "The read–eval–print loop (REPL) is one of the most powerful ways to learn a
 > programming language.
-Learn2D's 2D Canvas support takes it a step further.
-The
+Learn2D's HTML Canvas 2D support takes it a step
+> further.
+Learn2D's
-> cloud development IDE is  the icing on the cake." - Nobody
+> cloud development IDE is the fastest way to learn to program." - Chris M. Welsh

 We are still in alpha but here is a screenshot of the client running on Safari on iPhone 4S with multiple players connected: